 • Critical thinking

 Teaching your kids these important skills will help them grow into happy, healthy, responsible adults.
 Adults that have the ability and tools needed to lead a successful and meaningful life.

 Here are six practical ways to tackle life skills in your home:

 1. Allow your kids to make some decisions by themselves.
-For example, let them pick out their outfits for school, choose the movie for family night or even choose which restaurant to eat at once in awhile.
+For example, let them pick out their outfits, choose the movie for family night or even choose which restaurant to eat at once in awhile.
 This will help build your child’s confidence and decision-making skills.

 2. Give your kids some space to settle disagreements or problems that arise between them and their siblings or friends on their own.
 It will help them develop good communication skills and they’ll learn how to deal with conflicts in a calm and rational manner.

 3. Get your kids involved in family things.
 Cook, clean and do home repairs together as a family and your kids will learn how to do these things for themselves when they’re older.
 Older kids can even help plan meals, do the laundry and assist with other chores around the home.
 Assigning chores will help teach your kids good time management skills in addition to teaching them self-discipline and how to stay focused on the task at hand

 4. Start building money management skills by giving them an allowance and by letting older kids sit in when creating the monthly budget and when paying bills.
 Kids learn the importance of money and how quickly it can disappear when they receive an allowance for doing chores.
 They’re often hesitant to spend the money on toys and other things when they had to work for it.

 5. Lead by example.
 Teach your kids how to deal with disappointment and how to react when things don’t go their way by setting a good example when things happen in your life.
 When the car breaks down, you get called in to work on your day off, or when everything seems to be going wrong, handle these things with a calm and positive attitude.